clojurewerkz/buffy/README.md

 # Buffy, the byte buffer slayer

-Buffy is a Clojure library to work with Binary Data, write complete binary protocol implementations in clojure, store your complex data structures in an off-heap chache, read binary files and do everything you would usually do `ByteBuffer`.
+Buffy is a Clojure library for working with binary data, writing complete binary protocol implementations in Clojure, storing complex data structures in an off-heap cache, reading binary files and doing everything you would usually do with `ByteBuffer`.

 ## Main features